michelruizfuentes/-SDS291-FinalProject/README.md

-# Assessing the Impacts of Economic Factors on Funding for Tech Startups
+# Assessing the Impacts of Economic Factors on Funding for Tech Startups in North America

 • Nana Adjoa Ansah, Parunjodhi Munisamy, Michel Ruiz-Fuentes